Stage 2 Meaningful Use, HIPAA Compliance and EHRs

 - Prescription handoffs should be performed digitally.

-Utilizing secure text messaging for HIPAA compliance and medical records security, recording patient behavior and including photos to an EHR is simple.
+Utilizing secure text messaging for HIPAA compliance and medical records security and recording patient behavior and including photos to an EHR is simple.
 Medical specialists could use their mobile device to write patient notes and transmit them to the EHR.
-Photos can likewise be stored straight into the EHR.
+Photos can likewise be sent straight into the EHR.